BeameryEdge/queryCraft/README.md

         fistName is bob
         lastName is doyle OR is not set assignedTo is anything
-    sorted by the customField with Id custom1 updated less than 5 days ago
+        list has an item where id is item1 sorted (in ascending order) by the value property of the customField where id is custom1 updated less than 5 days ago
 ```